Robinia pseudoacacia ‘Frisia’ problems

 Robinia pseudoacacia 'Frisia' is a popular yellow-leaved tree, widely grown in many gardens and public spaces.
-However, in recent years, this particular cultivar, 'Frisia', has suffered from a range of problems, causing the ultimate loss of the tree.
+However, in recent years, this particular cultivar, 'Frisia', has suffered from a damaging dieback problem, sometimes causing the ultimate loss of the tree.

 During the last few years, there have been many reports to RHS Gardening Advice of Robinia pseudoacacia 'Frisia' failing to come fully into leaf in spring.
 Some reports suggest that the leaves tend to lose their leaflets but the leaf rib remains on the tree.
 The tree commonly fails to recover and ultimately dies.